ghostdogpr/caliban/vuepress/docs/docs/federation.md

 **Federation** is an optional module which can be included in your configuration to enroll with a federated schema.

+To combine Federation subgraphs into one API, see [Caliban Gateway](gateway/subgraphs.md#federation-subgraphs).

 ## Dependencies

 `caliban-federation` only depends on `caliban-core` and is very unobtrusive.